Sassoon David: Life and career

-He partly financed the construction of the Gateway of India.
+He partly financed the construction of the arch-monument Gateway of India.

 Family

 Sir Sassoon Jacob Hai David was the son of Jacob Isaac David, a leading member of the Jewish community who was amongst the first Jews to move to Bombay.
 He married Hannah Sassoon, the daughter of Elias David Sassoon and granddaughter of David Sassoon.
 His eldest three sons predeceased him and he was therefore succeeded by his surviving son Sir Percival David, 2nd Baronet.
-Sir Sassoon Jacob Hai Davida brother, Abraham Aubrey J David (1854–?), was largely responsible for the successful built up of China business of "Sassoon J. David & Co., Ltd.".
+Sir Sassoon Jacob Hai David's brother, Abraham Aubrey J David (1854–?), was largely responsible for the successful built up of China business of "Sassoon J. David & Co., Ltd.".